ThimbleFire/ThimbleFire.github.io/_posts/2023-07-20-ReldawinDesign.md

 * PC

 Built in Unity, utilizing Unity's isometric tilemap and 2D lighting system for shadows and day/night illumination.
-Sprites rendered from models made in blender, rendered in 2D at 8 angles using a python script.
+Sprites rendered from models are made in blender, rendered in 2D at 8 angles using a python script.
 Sprite dimensions are currently undecided but pixel-perfect is the objective.

 ## Mapping

-Initially the world was generated using a seed and that seed was distributed on connection to generate the base world, then when a player would load a chunk, any modification to that chunk would be sent from the server.
+Initially the world was generated using a seed and that seed was distributed on connection to generate the base world, then when a player would load a chunk, any modification to that chunk in the editor or by a player in hand would be sent from the server.
 This was by no means a bad strategy especially as i didn't have time to build a detailed world.

 Now I'd like to try a different approach, having a large premade world which tiles are determined by pixel colour.
-That world can be loaded by an editor, specifically it'll load 9 chunks, one of which being interactive, the others simply being there to reveal how the center chunk melds with its surroundings.
+That world can be loaded by an editor, specifically it'll load 9 chunks, the center one being interactive, the others simply being there to reveal how the center chunk melds with its surroundings.
 This will require building a custom editor that allows for connecting and disconnecting to the server while the game isn't running.

 Tiles will include seamless variations of the following tiles: